jravi123/spring-gemini-example/README.md

 # Spring Boot Gemini Demo

-This is a demo project for using Spring Boot with Google's Gemini Pro model.
+This is a demo project for using Spring Boot, along with Spring AI that uses Google's Gemini Pro model.

 ## Prerequisites